balapriyac/ai-agent-from-scratch/README.md

 # Building an AI Agent From Scratch

 A minimal example of an AI agent built directly against the Anthropic API, with no agent framework involved.
-Companion code for the article "How and Why to Build an AI Agent From Scratch in Python."

-## What This Contains

-- `agent.py`: a single file containing a tool definition (an order lookup), the schema the model reads to decide when to call it, and an `Agent` class that runs the tool-calling loop and keeps conversation memory across calls.
+Here, `agent.py`: a single file containing a tool definition (an order lookup), the schema the model reads to decide when to call it, and an `Agent` class that runs the tool-calling loop and keeps conversation memory across calls.

-## Setup
+### Setup

 1. Install Python 3.10 or newer.
 2. Install the dependency: